peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 Digital Credential issuance which it refers;
-- MUST contain the expiration datetime after which the Status Assertion MUST NOT be considered valid anymore, and the Digital Credential it refers
+- MUST contain the expiration datetime after which the Status Assertion MUST NOT be considered valid anymore, and the Digital Credential referred to SHOULD NOT be considered as having a valid status, since it appears without verification against any revocation.
-SHOULD NOT be considered valid anymore.
 The expiration datetime MUST be superior to the Status Assertion issuance datetime and it MUST end before the expiration datetime of the Digital Credential;
 - MUST enable the offline use cases by employing validation using